ELLOREE -- The sun shines down on a small lake once filled with laughing, shouting kids.

 Columbia-based Tyler Construction Group is the general contractor for the project.

-The university, through federal dollars received by its 1890 program, is also building a similar center on campus and one in Charleston.
-The campus building is expected to be open in May.
-Construction has not yet begun on the Charleston facility.
+The university, through federal dollars received by its 1890 program, also was going to build a similar center on campus and one in Charleston.

 The site has internet access and Wi-Fi capabilities as well as access to municipal water from Elloree.
 The property currently has a septic system for sewer.